 - Most positions in the unit are designated as performing an essential service, but some are not (Word).

 - Most positions in the unit are not designated as performing an essential service, but some are (Word).

 - No positions in the unit are designated as performing an essential service (Word).

-Classified and professional staff in positions designated essential report to work during suspended operations and the pay and leave practices for them are exactly the same as during regular periods of work.
+Classified and professional staff in positions designated essential report to work during suspended operations and the pay and time off practices for them are exactly the same as during regular periods of work.
 Employees in positions not designated essential do not report to work during suspended operations.
-The following table describes the pay and leave practices during suspended operations for classified and professional staff in positions not designated essential.
+The following table describes the pay and time off practices during suspended operations for classified and professional staff in positions not designated essential.

 |Overtime-eligible Contract Classified Staff||Missed work time is accounted for by using: